vuejs/v2.vuejs.org/source/guide/events.md

 Similar to the restrictions on inline expressions, event handlers are restricted to **one statement only**.

 Sometimes we also need to access the original DOM event in an inline statement handler.
-You can pass it into a method using the speical `$event` variable:
+You can pass it into a method using the special `$event` variable:

 ``` html
 <button v-on:click="say('hello!', $event)">Submit</button>